What controls star formation in the central 500 pc of the Galaxy?: Observational constraints from the Central Molecular Zone

-The density probability distribution function (PDF) ${\rm d}p/{\rm d}n$ of a turbulent interstellar medium (ISM) is often represented by a log-normal, of which the width and dispersion are set by the Mach number \citep[e.g.][]{vazquez94,padoan97}.
-However, the high-density tail can also (at least locally) be approximated by a power law, i.e.~${\rm d}p/{\rm d}n\propto n^{-\beta}$ \citep[e.g.][]{klessen00b,kritsuk11,elmegreen11,hill12}.
+The volume density PDF of a turbulent interstellar medium (ISM) is often represented by a log-normal function, of which the width and dispersion are set by the Mach number \citep[e.g.][]{vazquez94,padoan97}.\footnote{Note that the exact dependence of the width on the Mach number depends on whether the turbulence forcing is compressive or solenoidal \citep{federrath10}.
+In this paper, we assume the commonly-used combination of both \citep{padoan97}.} However, the high-density, self-gravitating tail can also (at least locally) be approximated by a power law, i.e.~${\rm d}p/{\rm d}n\propto n^{-\beta}$ \citep[e.g.][]{klessen00b,kritsuk11,elmegreen11,hill12}.
 This can be used to estimate the required value of $n_{\rm th}$ in the CMZ.
-As mentioned above, the fraction of gas that is used to form stars is a factor of $f_{{\rm SFR},n}\sim0.005$ lower than the fraction above the Lada threshold.
-This reduction implies that for the assumption of a power law density PDF $n_{\rm th}=f_{{\rm SFR},n}^{1/(2-\beta)}n_{\rm Lada}$.
-This relation is shown in Figure~\ref{fig:nth}, which gives $4\times10^8>n_{\rm th}/{\rm cm}^{-3}>10^5$ for exponents $2.5<\beta<4$.
-The density PDF of the gas in the CMZ is unknown, but the typical high-density slope due to self-gravity in the numerical simulations of \citet{kritsuk11} is $\beta=2.5$--$2.75$, which suggests $n_{\rm th}=10^7$--$4\times10^8~{\rm cm}^{-3}$. {Note that because a power-law tail implies some effect of self-gravity, this functional form should fail to describe the detailed shape of the PDF in the low density-regime where self-gravity is not important.
-This needs to be kept in mind when choosing a roughly representative value of $\beta$.}
+As mentioned above, the fraction of gas that is used to form stars is $f_{\rm th}\sim0.001$.
+For a power law density PDF in the range $[n_{\rm min},\infty\rangle$, the lower limit is defined by the mean density as $n_{\rm min}=n_0(\beta-2)/(\beta-1)$ and equation~(\ref{eq:pdf}) yields

+This relation is shown in Figure~\ref{fig:nth}, which gives $3\times10^8>n_{\rm th}/{\rm cm}^{-3}>10^5$ for exponents $2.5<\beta<4$.
+The density PDF of the gas in the CMZ is unknown, but the typical high-density slope due to self-gravity in the numerical simulations of \citet{kritsuk11} is $\beta=2.5$--$2.75$, which suggests $n_{\rm th}=10^7$--$3\times10^8~{\rm cm}^{-3}$.
+Note that because a power-law tail implies some effect of self-gravity, this functional form should fail to describe the detailed shape of the PDF in the low density-regime where self-gravity is not important.
+This needs to be kept in mind when choosing a roughly representative value of $\beta$.